tx-lin/vmSafeguard/README.md

 ```
 sudo curl -sL https://raw.githubusercontent.com/brlndtech/vmSafeguard/master/setup.sh | bash
 ```
+## Do you want to run vmSafeguard as a contaiener with docker (beta) ?

+It's now possible !
+But I don't recommanded this alternative for a production environnement !

+Navigate to other/READMEDocker.md, to see a quick tutorial for setup vmSafeguard as a docker container.

 # :pushpin: Installation (Hand installation -> tedious)
 ```
 sudo apt update && apt upgrade